Attention deficit hyperactivity disorder affects millions of people. The American Psychiatric Association says 5% of children have ADHD.

 “I can distill complicated facts and come up with simple solutions.
 I can look out on an industry with all kinds of problems and say, ‘How can I do this better?’
 My ADHD brain naturally searches for better ways of doing things.”

 People with ADD/ADHD are so focused on the here and now that they tend not to consider the consequences of their actions.
-Laurie DuPar, an ADHD coach who helps people manage their condition, says:
+Laurie DuPar, an ADHD coach who helps people manage their condition, says this is why people with ADHD are so much more likely to be entrepreneurs.
+DuPar notes:

 “This is a benefit for the entrepreneur since it means they will act on an opportunity rather than miss it due to over analyzing their actions.”

-Do you know of someone — including yourself — who has ADHD and is thriving?
+Do you know of anyone — including yourself — who has ADHD and is thriving?
 Share your story by commenting below or on our Facebook page.